Froth flotation: First commercial flotation process

 The generally recognized first successful commercial flotation process for mineral sulphides was invented by Frank Elmore who worked on the development with his brother, Stanley.
 The Glasdir copper mine at Llanelltyd, near Dolgellau in North Wales was bought in 1896 by the Elmore brothers in conjunction with their father, William.
-In 1897, the Elmore brothers installed the world's first industrial size commercial flotation process for mineral beneficiation at the Glasdir mine.
+In 1897, the Elmore brothers installed the world's first industrial-size commercial flotation process for mineral beneficiation at the Glasdir mine.
 The process was not froth flotation but used oil to agglomerate (make balls of) pulverised sulphides and buoy them to the surface, and was patented in 1898 (revised 1901).
 The operation and process was described in the April 25, 1900 Transactions of the Institution of Mining and Metallurgy of England, which was reprinted with comment, June 23, 1900, in the Engineering and Mining Journal, New York City.
 By this time they had recognized the importance of air bubbles in assisting the oil to carry away the mineral particles.
 As modifications were made to improve the process, it became a success with base metal ores from Norway to Australia.

 The Elmores had formed a company known as the Ore Concentration Syndicate Ltd to promote the commercial use of the process worldwide.
 In 1900, Charles Butters of Berkeley, California, acquired American rights to the Elmore process after seeing a demonstration at Llanelltyd, Wales.
 Butters, an expert on the cyanide process, built an Elmore process plant in the basement of the Dooley Building, Salt Lake City, and tested the oil process on gold ores throughout the region and tested the tailings of the Mammoth gold mill, Tintic district, Utah, but without success.
-Because of Butters’ reputation and the news of his failure, as well as the unsuccessful attempt at the LeRoi gold mine at Rossland, B. C., the Elmore process was all but ignored in North America.
+Because of Butters' reputation and the news of his failure, as well as the unsuccessful attempt at the LeRoi gold mine at Rossland, B. C., the Elmore process was all but ignored in North America.

-Developments elsewhere, particularly in Broken Hill, Australia by Minerals Separation, Limited, led to decades of hard-fought legal battles and litigations for the Elmores who, ultimately, lost as the Elmore process was superseded by more advanced techniques.
-Another flotation process was independently invented in the early 1900s in Australia by Charles Vincent Potter and around the same time by Guillaume Daniel Delprat.
+Developments elsewhere, particularly in Broken Hill, Australia by Minerals Separation, Limited, led to decades of hard-fought legal battles and litigations (e. g.
+Minerals Separation, Ltd. v.
+Hyde) for the Elmores who, ultimately, lost as the Elmore process was superseded by more advanced techniques.
+Another flotation process was independently invented in 1901 in Australia by Charles Vincent Potter and by Guillaume Daniel Delprat around the same time.
+Potter was a brewer of beer, as well as a chemist, and was likely inspired by the way beer froth lifted up sediment in the beer.
+This process did not use oil, but relied upon flotation by the generation of gas formed by the introduction of acid into the pulp.
+In 1903, Potter sued Delprat, then general manager of BHP, for patent infringement.
+He lost the case for reasons of utility, with Delpat arguing that while Delprat's process, which used sulphuric acid to generate the bubbles in the process, was not as useful as Delprat's process, which used salt cake.
+Despite this, after the case was over BHP began using sulphuric acid for its flotation process.